Dr Sarah Golding

 Other Articles & Reports

 Golding, S. E., Hamilton, J., & Devine-Wright, P. (2025).
-ACCESS annual assembly 2024: Event evaluation report. 麻豆视频.
+ACCESS annual assembly 2024: Event evaluation report. 鶹Ƶ.

 Hood, T., Golding, S. E., Burningham, K., & Gatersleben, B. (2024).
-ACCESS 1-1 mentoring scheme: Reflections 2024. 麻豆视频.
+ACCESS 1-1 mentoring scheme: Reflections 2024. 鶹Ƶ.

 Golding, S. E., Burningham, K., Gatersleben, B., Hatcher, K., Hood, T., & Lefort, P. (2024).
-ACCESS Winter School 2023: Event Evaluation Report.
+ACCESS Winter School 2023: Event Evaluation Report. 鶹Ƶ.

 White, E. V., Golding, S. E., Gatersleben, B., Scarles, C., Wyles, K. J., Murrell, G., & Xu, S. (2024).
 Trees and wellbeing during the COVID-19 pandemic (Research Report No. 2).
+Forest Research.

 Devine-Wright, P., Golding, S. E., & Lefort, P. (2023).
 ACCESS annual assembly 2023: Event guide and evaluation report.
-Retrieved from
+University of Exeter.

 Devine-Wright, P., Golding, S. E., & Spruce, M. (2023).
 ACCESS flex fund round one evaluation report.
-Retrieved from
+University of Exeter.

 Golding, S. E. (2023).
-ACCESS annual assembly 2022: Event evaluation report (September 2022).
+ACCESS annual assembly 2022: Event evaluation report (September 2022). 鶹Ƶ.

 Barr, S., Burningham, K., Golding, S. E., Guilbert, S., & Hartley, S. (2023).
 ACCESS Guiding Principles V4 - March 2023.
-Retrieved from
+University of Exeter.

 Golding, S. E., Gatersleben, B., Guilbert, S., Hartley, S., & Mitchell, C. (2023).
 ACCESS contributions to scoping future UKRI social science and interdisciplinary research.
 Phase I and Phase II combined report (December 2022).